croquet/croquet-docs/croquet/tutorials/2_9_data.md

-Copyright © 2024 Croquet Corporation
+Copyright © 2024 Croquet Labs

 Croquet offers secure bulk data storage service for apps.
 A Croquet application can upload a file, typically media content or a document file, to the Croquet file server.
 The `store()` function returns a *data handle* that can be sent to replicated models in a Croquet message, and then other participants can `fetch()` the stored data.
 Off-loading the actual bits of data to a file server and keeping only its meta data in the model is a lot more efficient than trying to send that data via `publish`/`subscribe`.
 It also allows caching.